Ethan Quinn

-Ethan Quinn (born March 12, 2004) is an American tennis player.
-Quinn has a career-high ATP singles ranking of No. 501 achieved on 15 August 2022 and a doubles career-high ranking of No. 736 achieved on August 8 2022.
+Ethan Quinn (born March 12, 2004) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 64, achieved on 10 November 2025 and a doubles ranking of No. 325, achieved on 17 March 2025.

-Personal life
+Early life

+Quinn was born on March 12, 2004 in Fresno, California.
+His parents were former tennis players.
 Quinn attended the San Joaquin Memorial High School in Fresno, California.

+College career

-He was an early enrolee at the University of Georgia in January 2022.
+Quinn was an early enrollee at the University of Georgia in January 2022.
 He was ranked the No. 1 national tennis recruit in 2022.

-Career
+In May 2023 Quinn won the 2023 NCAA Singles Championship for the Georgia Bulldogs.

+Professional career

-2022: Grand Slam debut
+2022: Grand Slam doubles debut

 Quinn won the doubles at the 2022 USTA Boys 18s National Championship with his partner Nicholas Godsick which earned them a wildcard into the main draw of the 2022 US Open.
 They won the final with a 6–4, 6–0 defeat of Sebastian Gorzny and Alex Michelsen who had been top seeds following their 2022 Wimbledon Junior doubles victory.
-In the singles event at the same competition Quinn also reached the final but lost to Learner Tien in 4 sets.
+In the singles event at the same competition, Quinn also reached the final but lost to Learner Tien in 4 sets.
 For reaching the final, Quinn gained a wildcard into the singles qualifying at Flushing Meadow.
-In the first round of the qualifying event at Flushing Meadows, Quinn defeated his higher ranked compatriot Ernesto Escobedo with a 5–7, 6–4, 6–4 victory.
+In the first round of the qualifying event at Flushing Meadows, Quinn defeated his higher ranked opponent Ernesto Escobedo with a 5–7, 6–4, 6–4 victory.
+At the US Open in the doubles main draw with Godsick, the pairing beat Nikoloz Basilashvili and Hans Hach Verdugo in first round, before then losing their round two match against the sixth-seeded team of Nikola Mektic and Mate Pavic of Croatia.

+2023: Turning Pro, Major singles debut, first ATP win

+After winning the 2023 NCAA Singles Championship in May 2023, Quinn turned professional one month later.